-Oxford AQA International courses are well recognised globally.
+Oxford AQA International courses are will recognised globally.
 BTEC courses are also well recognised by universities in UK and many of our students are pursuing their engineering, hospitality and other courses with scholarships in universities in US also.
-The UAE Ministry of Education is now attesting BTEC qualification certificates, with an additional cost.

 All course and examination fees are payable at the start at the point of admission.
 Should exam boards increase their fees after this point, parents will be informed of the fee change.